John Merrill (American politician)

-John Harold Merrill (born November 12, 1963) is an American politician who served as the 53rd secretary of state of Alabama from 2015 to 2023.
-He served in the Alabama House of Representatives from 2010 to 2014.
+John Harold Merrill (born November 12, 1963) is an American politician who was the 53rd secretary of state of Alabama from 2015 to 2023.
+He was in the Alabama House of Representatives from 2010 to 2014.
 Merrill is a member of the Republican Party.

 Early life

 Merrill was born in Wedowee, Alabama, and raised in Heflin, Alabama.
-His father served as the Cleburne County circuit clerk and a probate judge.
+His father was the Cleburne County circuit clerk and a probate judge.
 At the age of sixteen he received the Eagle Scout Award as a member of his local boy scouts troop.
 In 1982, he graduated from Cleburne County High School.
 Merrill double majored in history and politics at the University of Alabama and received a Bachelor of Arts (BA) in 1987.
 Merrill interned for the United States Congress from May to July 1983, where he met representative William Flynt Nichols, who became his mentor.
 The following year, Merrill interned in the capitol for senator Howell Heflin between May and July 1984.
 He was the president of the University of Alabama's Student Government Association from 1986 to 1987.